What kinds of students attend DePaul?

-The typical DePaul student is intelligent, hard-working, directable, and wired to receive and process information differently—it’s why they fall behind in traditional education and special education programs.
-DePaul uses research-based techniques to deliver outstanding instruction in ways that make sense to these students and their unique neurological wiring.
+The typical DePaul student is intelligent, hard-working, a good school citizen, and has dyslexia (or symptoms of dyslexia).
+DePaul uses research-based techniques to deliver outstanding instruction that makes sense to these students and their unique neurological wiring.

 In other words, we teach the way they learn.

 DePaul is accredited on the state and national levels through the Association of Independent Schools of Florida (AISF) and the National Council for Private School Accreditation (NCPSA).
 We meet all requirements for the scholarship programs utilized by our students, including the McKay Scholarship and Step Up For Students.

 Additionally, we’re accountable to an independent board of directors—local leaders, business owners, and parents who oversee the direction of the school.

 What kind of curriculum do you use?

 All staff members have Orton-Gillingham International Certification, and are also trained in Lindamood Bell.
 After we run diagnostics on each student and fit him/her for core academic classes, we use a combination of Orton Gillingham instruction, Handwriting Without Tears, Visualizing and Verbalizing, Ready Reading, Wilson Reading, iReady Math, SRA Imagine It by McGraw Hill, the Barton Reading and Spelling System, Saxon Math, and more, depending on the needs of our students.

 How do I know the DePaul Difference is working?

 Our curriculum is prescriptive for each student, with teaching plans based on continuous assessment of individual progress.
 One-size-fits-all instruction doesn’t work for our kids, so we use creative, immersive lessons full of experimental and hands-on learning.